fed/blog/content/uses.md

 ### Productivity tools

-- [Reminders](https://www.icloud.com/reminders) helps me organise my personal life and side projects.
+- [Apple Reminders](https://www.icloud.com/reminders) helps me organise my personal life and side projects.
 Here's where I capture all of my tasks — if it's not here, it's not happening.
 I really like the fact I can quickly add tasks to my Inbox through a custom keyboard shortcut without needing to leave what I'm doing and context switch to open the Reminders app, and how I can sort these Inbox tasks out later (I do this daily).
 Potentially the most useful feature to me is scheduling tasks, i.e. linking a task from your list with a time slot in my calendar.
 I organise my tasks into different categories/projects including "Life admin", "Recurring", "Long term goals", "Learning", "Shopping", "Wish list" and then individual categories for each one of the projects I'm currently working on.

-- [Google Calendar](https://calendar.google.com) is essential for managing my time and planning my week, tracking appointments and events, staying on top of birthdays and coordinate plans with others.
+- [Apple Calendar](https://calendar.google.com) is essential for managing my time and planning my week, tracking appointments and events, staying on top of birthdays and coordinate plans with others.
 The ability to receive notifications and seamlessly sync across all my devices helps me make sure I never miss anything important.